teja-vardhan-kumar/Airlines_Data_Analysis/readme.md

 # ABG_CASE_STUDY ETL Process

-This repository contains an ETL (Extract, Transform, Load) process for the ABG_CASE_STUDY project.
+This repository contains an ETL (Extract, Transform, Load) process for the ABG_CASE_STUDY project on travel dataset.

 ## Prerequisites